SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 #### User Experience tests
 UX is a very subjective matter, so it's not easy to automate these kinds of tests.

-#### Tests that will only need to be run once
-For tests that won't be run again, it doesn't make sense to automate them.

 #### Tests for obscure edge cases
 Anything that tests obscure scenarios probably shouldn't be automated because it is unlikely to be a recurring problem.

 ### ❔ Maybe: Take care when deciding to automate these tests

-It's not always a black and white decision about whether to automate a test or not and a few of these grey areas follow.
+It's not always a black and white decision about whether to automate a test.
+Let's discuss:

 #### Automating "manual" test cases

 Teams are often tempted to take their existing "manual" test cases and automate them, especially as a way to kick off an automated testing project.
 This isn't necessarily a good approach since the test cases were designed to be performed by humans and not all of their steps probably make sense to be automated, from a value perspective.

-It's important to review the intent of the test cases and then design appropriate automated tests to leverage the benefits of automating them while avoiding the waste of automating lower value tests.

 #### Adding automated tests for every bug